Sphere packing proper colorings of an expander graph: The constant regime

 \end{proof}

-Given a set of $\delta$-distinct colorings of $G$, we use \Cref{lem_indep_set} to partition $V$ into nearly independent sets such that no coloring gives the same color to vertices of different nearly independent sets.
+Given a set of $\delta$-distinct colorings of $G$, we use \Cref{lem_indep_set} to partition most vertices of $V$ into ``nearly independent sets'' such that no coloring gives the same color to vertices of different nearly independent sets.
 This allows us to upper bound the distance between colorings on each of these nearly independent sets.